 From WBTV.com: Graham Kuzia teaches cell phone forensics at Central Piedmont Community College at the schools American Academy of Applied Forensics.
 He says, new technology can pinpoint the slightest moves.
 “So when we plug it in, it extracts all the data you can put it on a thumb drive or a hard drive for us.”
 From there it can be accessed by a computer. ” You can see pretty much anything.
 Anything that’s on the phone.
 Currently, any text messages you’ve ever had.
 Phone calls,”Kuzia said.”
 Duration of the phone calls.
 Photos that you may have deleted.
 Internet history.”

-A case we touched on before is of course the murder of Catherine Woods.
+A case we touched in CrimeChat was the murder of Catherine Woods.
 Paul Cortez’ cell phone was placed near the crime scene.
 Cortez stated he made cell phone calls to Catherine from his home e.g. he was not near the crime scene.
 After investigating his cell phone and records, police could trace the cell phone’s position at the time of those calls.
 It was outside Catherine’s apartment building.

 Older mobile devices can pose a challenge as they may not be so easily supported by modern forensic tools but labs are catching up fast.
 Backlog in digital forensic labs do exist but there are more labs now than 3-5 years ago.